Green Line (Kolkata Metro): History

 The master plan had already identified the corridor way back in 1971.
-But the success of the Delhi Metro contributed to the sanction of the East – West Metro corridor, which will connect Howrah Railway Station with the Satellite City of Salt Lake.
-In January 2004, the Pacific Consultant International Group conducted a feasibility study for the line.
-The report proposed the route and tubular structures be under the Hooghly River.
+But the success of the Delhi Metro contributed to the sanction of the East–West Metro corridor, which would connect Howrah railway station with the satellite city of Salt Lake.
+In January 2004, the Vadodara-based Pacific Consultant International Group conducted a feasibility study for the line.
+The report proposed the route and tubular structures be under the Hooghly River, a distributary of the Ganga River.